-Certain legal matters as to Indian law in connection with this offering, is passed upon by , Indian counse for the Company.
-Certain legal matters as to English law in connection with the offering, is passed upon by (English Counsel to the Registrar).
+Certain legal matters as to Indian law in connection with this offering, is passed upon by Rajani Associates, Indian counsel for the Company.
+Certain legal matters as to English law in connection with the offering, is passed upon by CND Parker (English Counsel).